Chargé de recherche CNRS

 Projects

-- The ANR project CaGeT, co-led with Anne-Laure Thiel, will start in January 2025.
+- The ANR project CaGeT, co-led with Anne-Laure Thiel, has started in January 2026.
 We will advertise several post-doctoral positions.

 - I am a member of the ANR Project NASQI, led by Éric Vernier.